matt-bentley/PerformanceTesting/README.md

 - **API** - ASP.NET Weather API.
 Can be accessed using http://localhost:5294/swagger/index.html
 - **Database** - MongoDB database used to store weather forecast requests
 - **k6** - Go based performance and automation testing framework
-- **WireMock"" - Used to mock Open-Meteo responses when load testing
+- **WireMock** - Used to mock Open-Meteo responses when load testing
 - **InfuxDB** - Time series database used to store load test metrics
 - **Grafana** - Used for dashboard view of load test metrics